Stone Ground Grits

 In a large stockpot, heat the olive oil over medium heat.
 Add the celery, carrots, garlic and onions, and cook, stirring occasionally, until the vegetables are well browned, about 20 minutes.
 Add the wine, tomatoes and bones to the stockpot.
 Add enough water to cover everything by about 2 inches (about 6 quarts).
 Cook over medium heat (you want a gentle simmer, not a boil) until the chicken is falling off of the bone and the stock has a full flavor, about 1 1/2 hours.

-Remove the chicken and strain the broth several times through a chinois or other fine strainer.
+Remove the chicken and strain the broth several times through a fine strainer.
 If you want to make and use the reduction right away, spoon off any visible fat floating on top of the stock.
 Otherwise, chill the stock until the fat solidifies on top and then scrape off and discard most of it.

 Pour the defatted stock into a saucepan and bring to a boil over high heat, and then reduce the heat slightly so the stock is not boiling so furiously.
 As the stock simmers, some of it will remain on the sides of the saucepan; use a spoon or ladle to pour some of the stock over this to deglaze it.
 (This will further increase the intensity of the flavor.)
 Continue simmering until the stock has darkened and reduced to about 1 quart.
 The time this will take will vary, but it will likely take at least 20 to 30 minutes.
 Use right away, refrigerate for up to three days or freeze.
 Makes about 1 quart.